ghystad/Biosignature-Detection-with-Py-GC-MS-Data-using-Machine-Learning/README.md

 The 16 new samples are provided in the folder named "HystadEtAl16newFiles.zip".
 The other 134 samples are provided in the folder named "Cleavesetal.pyrGCMSData.zip".

-The outputs on the R Markdown files are also available on RPubs:
+The outputs of the R Markdown files are also displayed on RPubs:

 https://rpubs.com/ghystad/nested_resampling_XGBoost